Rokugo Kamakura: Two groups of soldiers holding long bamboo clash to pray for a bountiful harvest

 The Tenhitsu are displayed in the town for three days, and on the final day they are gathered together and burned in a grand ceremony

-Kamakura Daimyojin is enshrined as the local deity in a snow room in each neighborhood, which serves as a play area for children to keep warm.
-The snow rooms are called " bird-chasing huts " and were originally built for an event called "torioi" (bird-chasing), which originated from the act of chasing away harmful birds that were damaging fields.
-They are not dome-shaped and completely surrounded by snow like the "Yokote Kamakura."
+Kamakura Daimyojin is enshrined as the local guardian deity in snow huts in each neighborhood, which serve as playgrounds where children can warm themselves.
+These snow huts are called "bird-chasing huts" and were originally built for a bird-chasing ritual, which was intended to drive away harmful birds that damaged fields.
+They are not like the "Yokote snow huts" that are completely enclosed in snow to form a dome shape.

 It is surrounded by a square wall of snow, and the roof is reinforced and covered with straw or bamboo fences.
 Some villages have built snow houses called "Yukimiya" near the "Torioigoya," but these have only been built several decades ago and were not originally part of the event